osminosm/infinit-test/README.md

 - what about mjs or tsx -> configurable

 Needs to count charater occurences for a file
-- Load file into memory
+- Load file into memory (how many at the same time?)
-- process file content (get the stats)
+- process file content (get the stats) (can we parallelize ?)
 - aggregate results for the whole repository